necmigunduz/product_design_instructions/design_instructions.md

   - Input fields for Username, Display Name, Phone, and Email,
   - Dropdown for User Roles including the options of Guest, Admin, and SuperAdmin,
   - Checkbox for determining whether a user is Enabled or Disabled,

 - A table listing users who already signed including the information of ID, User Name, Email, and Enabled/Disabled (A boolean value coming from the checkbox is whether checked or not),

-- A button to save the user after all the required information is entered in the form
+- A button to save the user after all the required information is entered in the form,

 - A button to display/hide user signup form,

 - A checkbox to hide disabled users in the list of users table.

 ## Layout settlement